 An event is a sub-set of your participants.
 Events are typically defined by a combination of a category, course length, age groups and or performance level.

 You can have multiple events in your competition, but as a rule of thumb it is a good start to use one event for each group that you want to award prizes too.

 If you need to separate certain participants within one event, you can also use tags.
 This can be useful, for example when a single junior is competing in the elite / senior event.

 The participants in a competition, are available throughout the whole competition.
 They can compete in one or more runs and series.

 There is a separate uploading participants tutorial.

-As said before, for each category in each series and each run, one race is created.
+As said before, for each event in each series and each run, one race is created.
 At this moment, this is an automatic proces, so in some cases it might not suit your needs automatically.
 When using wave starts you can split one race into multiple races.
 It is also possible to move all participants from multiple races to one, to make things easier for the starter.

 More on this subject can be found in the wave start tutorial.